London in World War II: Aftermath

 On VE Day, the royal family and Prime Minister Winston Churchill appeared on the balcony of Buckingham Palace to cheering crowds.

 Although families were generally expected to bury their own dead during the war, in cases where this was not possible (due to a victim being unidentifiable or unclaimed, for example), they were buried by the local London borough.
 Most London boroughs had mass graves for this purpose, and most erected a memorial on the site after the war.
 For example, Hampstead erected a memorial in Hampstead Cemetery, and Woolwich in Plumstead Cemetery.

 The war increased the depopulation of London's inner boroughs as people were forced to move out of their neighbourhoods due to bomb damage, and in some cases, did not return.
 For example, the population of Stepney dropped by over 40% during the war.
+Calls grew for councils in affluent areas such as Paddington, Kensington and Chelsea to take over abandoned houses and let them to the homeless, particularly returning servicemen.
+A group of activists from Brighton took matters into their own hands, moving homeless people into empty houses.
+The idea spread throughout London.
+In July 1945, the activist John Prean moved a Mrs. Wareham and her seven children into a large house in Fernhead Road in Maida Vale, and vowed to continue his work until the council took it up.
+The new Labour government gave councils more powers to requisition abandoned properties, and the movement abated.

 Following the war, large numbers of leftover emergency stretchers used by the Civil Defence Service were recycled as replacement fences for many council estates in London.
-Some of these "stretcher railings" can still be seen today, such as on Atkins Road.
-They are made of two steel poles with wire mesh between them (for easy cleaning), and the poles bent to form handles.
+Some of these stretcher railings can still be seen today, for example on Atkins Road.
+The stretchers are simply made: two steel poles with easily cleaned wire mesh between them, with a kinked "foot" at each end of the poles so the stretcher could be rested on the ground and picked up easily.

 Many memorials to the war, those that worked for it, and those that were killed during it, have been erected in London since.